wrynearson/jekyll-klise/_posts/2020-05-31-le-grammont.md

 Switzerland has great public transportation, but being the cheap and crazy master's students that we are, we decided to get there by less-conventional methods - a mixture of biking, driving (for the friends, public transportation for me), and of course, hiking.

-With far too much coffee and caffine coursing through our veins, we set off from Geneva by bike to Lausanne, roughly 60 km away.
+With far too much coffee and caffeine coursing through our veins, we set off from Geneva by bike to Lausanne, roughly 60 km away.

 <!-- <iframe src="https://ridewithgps.com/embeds?type=trip&id=49814398&metricUnits=true&sampleGraph=true" style="width: 1px; min-width: 100%; height: 500px; border: none;" scrolling="no"></iframe> -->